 Pee gee hydrangea trees grow quickly, up to 24 inches in a single year.
 The leaves are a rich, dark green and up to 6 inches long, but it's the flowers that steal the show.
 Pee gee produces extraordinary panicles of white flowers that turn purplish-pink as they mature during the summer.
 The panicles can grow to 18 inches long if the plant is thinned.
 These hydrangeas grow best in a well-draining site with at least four hours of unfiltered sun.

 This magnolia tree would serve as an excellent focal point in any yard.
 Since the tree tops out at only 30 feet tall, it may work in relatively small yards as well as larger ones.
-Saucer magnolia trees thrive in U.S. Department of Agriculture plant hardiness zones 4 through 9 and need a site with full sun — at least six hours a day — and acidic, well-draining soil.
+Saucer magnolia trees need a site with full sun — at least six hours a day — and acidic, well-draining soil.

 These slender birches are American native trees, which means they are fairly self-sufficient.
 They do best in chillier climates.
-Though paper birches can be cultivated in U.S. Department of Agriculture plant hardiness zones 2 through 7, they live longest — for hundreds of years — on the cooler end of the spectrum.
+Though paper birches can be cultivated in USDA zones 2 through 7, they live longest — for hundreds of years — on the cooler end of the spectrum.
 Plant them in acidic, well-draining soil, ideally near a river, lake or other water source.
 Alternatively, keep the soil moist.

 Eastern redbud trees (Cercis canadensis) are attractive ornamental trees that grow well in many areas.
 They thrive in U.S. Department of Agriculture plant hardiness zones 4 through 9, according to Arbor Day Foundation.

 Anyone who loves pink flowers will appreciate the rosy redbud blossoms.
-They appear in early spring on a graceful, spreading crown.
+They appear in early spring on graceful, spreading branches before the leaves appear.
 The leaves put on a show as well, opening in a rich shade of purple before maturing into deep green during summer and then turning yellow in autumn.
 The fall color is particularly striking.

 Redbuds are dramatic landscape trees, thanks to their irregular branching pattern and lovely canopy of heart-shaped leaves.
 They grow to 30 feet tall with a spread of up to 35 feet.
 Eastern redbuds require some sun, at least four hours a day, but they aren't picky about soil.
 They grow in acidic and alkaline soil, sandy and clay soil and loamy, well-drained soil.